GNOME/dia/README.md

 ### General contributions

-We would love to have more people on-board helping improving Dia.
+We would love to have more people on-board helping improve Dia.
 For that, the only requirement is patience :slight_smile:.
 Software quality comes not from the code itself, but how people develop that code.
 As such, we need to be very nitpicky with what we accept into master and _when_.